wentasah/ros2nix/README.md

    nix-build -A rosPackages.humble.my-package
    nix-build -A rosPackages.jazzy.my-package
    ```
-   If the build succeeds, you're probably done.
-Failures can be caused
-   by several things:
+   Build failures can be caused by several things:
    - Missing dependencies in your `package.xml`
    - Missing/stale `nixos` keys for nixpkgs packages in [rosdep yaml database][]
    - Bugs in your packages (e.g. in `CMakeLists.txt`)